-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): April 4, 2018 UNAUTHORIZED ACTIVITY - This Jurisdictional Determination is subject to the terms and restrictions at 33 CFR 331.11.
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): May 6, 2020 UNAUTHORIZED ACTIVITY - This Jurisdictional Determination is subject to the terms and restrictions at 33 CFR 331.11.

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Philadelphia District, WESSNER GEORGE JR LH, CENAP-OP-R 2017-00116
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Philadelphia District, REDSHAW RICHARD & KIMBERLY WA, CENAP-OP-R-2018-00974 (51)

-001 16 c.
-PROJECT LOCATION AND BACKGROUND INFORMATION: State: PA County/parish/borough: Lehigh City: Lowhill Township Center coordinates of site (lat/long in degree decimal format): Lat.
-40-37-13° N, Long.
-75-38-52° W. Universal Transverse Mercator: Name of nearest waterbody: Cherith Brook Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Jordan Creek Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: ☐ Field Determination.
-Date(s): 4/26/17 SEC CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. are Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the lew area.
-[Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The are Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 2,,200 linear feet: 10 width (ft) and/or acres.
-Wetlands: 0.25 acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+O1 R 2010 005/1 (51) State: PA Center coordinates of sit Name of nearest waterbo Name of nearest Traditio Name of watershed or H Check if map/diagra NAND BACKGROUND INFORMATION: County/parish/borough: Wayne County (city: Manchester Twp. (dit/long in degree decimal format): Lat.
+41.794413° N, Long75.248267° W. Universal Transverse Mercator: (dy: UNT to Equinunk Creek (mal Navigable Water (TNW) into which the aquatic resource flows: Equinunk Creek (ydrologic Unit Code (HUC): 020401010601 (am of review area and/or potential jurisdictional areas is/are available upon request. (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a D. REVIEW PERFORMS Office (Desk) Deter Field Determination ED FOR SITE EVALUATION (CHECK ALL THAT APPLY): rmination.
+Date: a.
+Date(s): 11/9/18 SECTION II: SUMMARY A. RHA SECTION 10 DET OF FINDINGS FERMINATION OF JURISDICTION. review area.
+[Required] Waters subject to the ters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the see ebb and flow of the tide.
+It is used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+B. CWA SECTION 404 DE TERMINATION OF JURISDICTION.
+There Are "waters of the U.S. "within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] TNWs, in Wetlands Relatively Non-RPW Wetlands Wetlands Wetlands Impoundr the of waters of U.S. in review area (check all that apply): 1 coluding territorial seas adjacent to TNWs repermanent waters (RPWs) that flow directly or indirectly into TNWs rest that flow directly or indirectly into TNWs directly abutting RPWs that flow directly or indirectly into TNWs adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs adjacent to non-RPWs that flow directly or indirectly into TNWs ments of jurisdictional waters interstate or intrastate) waters, including isolated wetlands te) size of waters of the U.S. in the review area: ers: linear feet: width (ft) and/or 5.0 acres. eres. s) of jurisdiction based on: 1987 Delineation Manual shed OHWM (if known): ters/wetlands (check if applicable): sadictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+&lt;sup>1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
+&lt;sup>2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).

-3 Supporting documentation is presented in Section III.F.
+Supporting documentation is presented in Section III.F.